edindelan/shop-api-demo/README.md

 ## Development

-If you choose to use this as a starting point for your, there are a couple of things that need to be installed:
+There are a couple of things that need to be installed first:

 * [Node.js](http://nodejs.org/)
 * gulp (`npm install -g gulp`)